 UB is a global community of scholars, ranking among the nation’s top 25 universities for the enrollment of international students in the Open Doors census for nearly two decades, and currently enrolling over 6,000 international students.

 UB is committed to seeking out opportunities for academic exchange, collaboration and dialogue across national and cultural borders.
 UB is dedicated to preparing students to contribute meaningfully to our globalized world through study abroad experiences, as well as through their exposure to different viewpoints and cultures via its multinational community of schools and international curricula.
 UB’s globally minded faculty, who themselves represent many parts of the world, increasingly pursue international research and teaching opportunities.

-Under the leadership of the VPIE, UB recruits and admits a diverse pool of excellent students from more than 90 countries.
-Through comprehensive support services and inclusion and engagement programs, UB fosters international student success and retention.
+Under the leadership of the VPIE, UB fosters international student success and retention through comprehensive support services and inclusion and engagement programs,.
 UB maintains vital institutional affiliations with more than 90 leading universities around the world.
 UB’s offshore degree programs include six UB undergraduate programs delivered entirely at the Singapore Institute of Management, which currently enroll 1,500 students.